WiiExpertise/brt-tools/README.md

 # BRT (Bundle Ref Table) Tools
-This tool allows for reading, writing, and converting BundleRefTable resources from EA's Frostbite game engine to and from a JSON format
+This tool allows for reading, writing, and converting BundleRefTable resources from EA's Frostbite game engine to and from a JSON format.

+BundleRefTable (BRT) resources are used in various Frostbite games (mostly EA Sports titles) to lookup game assets based on an assetname string.
+The resource contains a list of assets, a list of bundles, and a list of lookups.
+Each lookup contains a hash (corresponding to the hash of the assetname string it corresponds to), an asset index pointing to the asset in the asset list, and a bundle index pointing to the bundle that contains the asset.
+This allows the game to lookup a given assetname and know which bundle must be loaded to load the asset.

+This means in order to add new assets for modding, they must be added to the BRT resource.
+This tool greatly simplifies this process by converting the messy binary resource format into a JSON format that can be easily edited and then converting it back to the resource format so that it can be imported into the game.

 ## Supported Functionality
 - Convert BRT .res file to .json
 - Convert .json file to BRT .res file
+- Add entries for duplicated assets to a BRT JSON file using a provided Excel file

 ## Currently Supported Games (full support unless otherwise noted)
 - Madden NFL 24